amitai1997/rig_security_home_assignment/docs/high_level_implementation_plan.md

 This document outlines a detailed, five-stage implementation plan for the "Rig Security" home assignment.
 The primary objective is to develop a robust, high-quality gRPC service in Go that interacts with the GitHub API to list repositories and scan their access controls against a defined policy.

-This plan is engineered for a single developer working within a four-day sprint.
+This plan is engineered for a single developer working within a five-day sprint.
 The following principles are paramount and will guide all development decisions:

   * **Simplicity and Minimalism:** We will implement exactly the features required by the assignment—nothing more.
 The goal is a focused, clean solution, not a feature-rich, production-ready platform.
 This aligns with the 6-8 hour estimated timeline and avoids the "build your own system" trap identified in the task analysis.
   * **Adherence to Standards:** All code and configuration will strictly follow the provided `.cursor/rules/` guidelines.
 This ensures consistency in API design, architecture, testing, containerization, and Go-specific idioms.